top of page

 Q: Where can a Guide Dog puppy accompany its puppy raiser?

 A: A Guide Dog puppy should be exposed to a variety of socialization experiences.
 Puppy raisers take their puppies to malls, grocery stores, school, and work, among other places.
-Many times, the puppy raising group's regularly scheduled meetings will include outings specifically designed for puppy socialization.
+Many times, the puppy raising group's regularly scheduled activities will include outings specifically designed for puppy socialization.
 Leaders also teach the raisers appropriate ways in which to expose the puppies to a wide range of socialization experiences.

 Q: What happens to a puppy that does not become a guide?